omnetpp/omnetpp/doc/src/userguide/neddoc.rst

 There are also a number of tables that summarize various aspects of modules, networks, messages, packets, etc. The most interesting is the list of assignable parameters.
 It shows all parameters from all submodules down the hierarchy that do not have fixed values.
-These can be set either through inheritance, encapsulation or from the INI file as experiments.
+These can be set either through inheritance, encapsulation, or from the INI file as experiments.

 .. figure:: pictures/NEDDOC-AssignableParameters.png
    :width: 80%